DavidCervigni/threat-models/report-examples/OAuth2/OAuth2.md

 ## Executive Summary

- ##TODO change search to not fully mitigated threats (configure flag correctly on threats yaml)
 > This section contains an executive summary of the threats and thier mitigation status

 There are **1** unmitigated threats without proposed operational controls.<br/>